hRun/TA_cryptosuite/README.md

 ## History

+### v2.1b

+* Replaced "cryptography" with "pycryptodomex" as compatibility is better

 ### v2.1a

 * Re-implemented support for encrypted private RSA keys through the "cryptography" Python package
 * Accounting for Splunk sometimes randomly removing \\n or spaces for no apparent reason when saving keys/salts
+* Updated Splunk Python SDK

 ### v2.0.1b